rockotseng/java-pcf-workshops/README.md

  - https://spring.io/blog/2015/01/27/12-factor-app-style-backing-services-with-spring-and-cloud-foundry

-The Cloud Foundry Java build pack does auto reconfiguration for you.
+The Cloud Foundry **Java build pack** does auto reconfiguration for you.
 From the docs:

 >	Auto-reconfiguration consists of three parts.
 First, it adds the cloud profile to Spring’s list of active profiles.
 Second it exposes all of the properties contributed by Cloud Foundry as a PropertySource in the ApplicationContext.
 Finally it re-writes the bean definitions of various types to connect automatically with services bound to the application.

-If you prefer not to write Java code, or don’t want to use Spring Cloud Connectors, you might want to try and use Spring Boot autoconfiguration and external properties (or YAML) files for everything.
+If you prefer not to write Java code to read credentials from `VCAP_SERVICES` via the Spring Cloud Connectors, you can use this other mechanism which extracts the same credentials but from **Java Properties**.
 For instance, the `fare-service` configuration might look like this:
 ```
 fare-service:
-  url: ${cloud.services.fare-service.credentials.url}
+  url: ${vcap.services.fare-service.credentials.url}
-  username: ${cloud.services.fare-service.credentials.username}
+  username: ${vcap.services.fare-service.credentials.username}
-	password: ${cloud.services.fare-service.credentials.password}
+	password: ${vcap.services.fare-service.credentials.password}
 ```

+The **Java build pack** (and in particular, the java auto-configuration module) exposes all the services declared in the `VCAP_SERVICES` as environment properties.

 ## Let external application access a platform provided service